Retail sales unchanged in June from May, underscoring shoppers' resilience

 Sales at gas stations and auto dealerships weighed down the figure.
 Excluding gas prices and auto sales, retail sales rose 0.8%.
 Sales at gas stations were down 0.3%, while business at auto stores fell 0.2%, as dealerships were disrupted by a multiday outage after cyberattacks on a software supplier.

+The snapshot offers only a partial look at consumer spending and doesn’t include many services, including travel and hotel lodges.
+But the lone services category – restaurants – registered an uptick of 0.3%.

-Online sales rose 1.9%, while business at restaurants rose 0.3%.
-Clothing and accessories store sales rose 0.6%.
+Elsewhere, plenty of areas were strong.
+Online sales rose 1.9%, while clothing and accessories store sales rose 0.6%.
+Department stores posted a 0.6% increase.
+Stores selling building materials and garden supplies rose 1.4%.

+Control retail sales, which excludes food service and drinking places, auto dealers, gas stations, construction material and garden supply stores, and a few other volatile categories, and which goes into the calculation of nominal gross domestic product, rose a solid 0.9% in the month.

 Government retail data isn’t adjusted for inflation, which declined 0.1% from May to June, according to the latest government report.
 High inflation helps to inflate retail sales figures.